 10 Best Wineries in Sonoma and Napa to visit:

 Sonoma County is debatably one of the best regions in California for making sparkling wine.
 With several sub-growing regions providing the perfect climate for growing premium sparkling grapes, it is no surprise that many Sonoma sparkling wines have gained worldwide attention.
 Several have even been sipped at some of the most prestigious events in the country.
 While sparkling wines can be found throughout the region, many AVAs within Sonoma deliver genuinely exceptional sparkling wines.

 Sonoma County Viticultural Area (AVA)

-The Russian River Valley, along with the Carneros and Sonoma Coast AVAs, features the perfect climate for growing classic sparkling wine grapes like Chardonnay and Pinot Noir.
+The Russian River Valley, along with the Carneros and Sonoma Coast AVAs, features the perfect climate for growing classic sparkling wine grapes like Chardonnay and Pinot Noir, the perfect spot for a Sonoma sparkling wine tasting.
 A strong ocean influence from the Pacific Ocean offers gentle wind and persistent fog that keeps the area cool.
-These influences provide a prolonged growing period that allows the grapes to mature slowly and develop complex and elegant flavors while preserving the vivid acidity that is so important in producing quality sparkling wines.
+These influences provide a prolonged growing period that allows the grapes to mature slowly and develop complex and elegant flavors while preserving the vivid acidity important in producing quality sparkling wines.

 Here are our 10 best Sparkling Wineries in Sonoma and Napa to look out for:

 3575 Slusser Road, Windsor, CA 95492, (800) 314-1762